2BH/Slurm-ubuntu20/README.md

 ### Internet Permission
 Slurm controller listens the messages from worker nodes on port 6817, if you use my config.
 Therefore, we will open the port for the workers by:
 ```
+ufw allow from worker1_id_addr to any port 2049
+ufw allow from worker2_id_addr to any port 2049
-ufw allow from worker1_id_addr to any port any 6817
+ufw allow from worker1_id_addr to any port 6817
-ufw allow from worker2_id_addr to any port any 6817
+ufw allow from worker2_id_addr to any port 6817
 ```

 srun will use random port, therefore, it's better to set up a range for it, which is done in the config file.
 We will also open the ports on the controller node by adding these rules to your firewall.
 ```
-ufw allow from worker1_id_addr to any port any 30000:50000 proto tcp
+ufw allow from worker1_id_addr to any port 30000:50000 proto tcp
-ufw allow from worker2_id_addr to any port any 30000:50000 proto tcp
+ufw allow from worker2_id_addr to any port 30000:50000 proto tcp
 ```

 ### Can't find the PIDFile